| AN IDENTIFYING RELATIVE CLAUSE — THAT / WHICH |

 Also see Parentheses or dashes Commas – comments

-| AN IDENTIFYING CLAUSE — IN/ ON/ AT WHICH |
+AN IDENTIFYING CLAUSE — IN/ ON/ AT WHICH |

-Which is used in an identifying clause when preceded by a preposition: in which, on which, about which, etc. Placing the preposition at the end of the clause is informal. |
+Which (not that) is used in an identifying clause when preceded by a preposition: in which, on which, about which, etc. Placing the preposition at the end of the clause is informal. |

-The day on which it happened was Thursday. (for.) ~The day which it happened on was Thursday. (inf.) *The day that it happened on was Thursday. *The day on that it happened was Thursday.
-The day that it happened was Thursday. |
+The day that it happened was Thursday. *The day that it happened on was Thursday. *The day on that it happened was Thursday. |

-| A NON-IDENTIFYING CLAUSE — WHICH |
+A NONIDENTIFYING CLAUSE — WHICH |

 The preposition is not placed before which in a nonidentifying clause. |